highpowerxh/CSC453BlogPost/CSC453_Final_Blog_Post.md

 <a href="http://jsfiddle.net/7s6s9cxc/1/embedded/result/" target="_blank">![Alt text](Images/chart3k.png "Click to interact")</a>
 <a href="http://jsfiddle.net/cjfo45qL/1/embedded/result/" target="_blank">![Alt text](Images/speedup3k.png "Click to interact")</a>
 Note: We didn't find SMP support in Dispy as it described in their document.
 Actually, it provides an MPI-like parallelism, so data does not have better locality performance.
 The final comparsion will seem to be a little unfair for dispy since the C version is using pthread which has better memory locality.
 But dispy version has only about 170 lines of code after clean up compare to the 470 lines of C version.
+##Conclusion
+Unfortunately, dispy didn't performance quite well as we expect.
+###Cons:
+1. Dispy is memory passing model among processes.
+Unlike share memory model, in order to share result vector X, the program actually calls pipe() using asyn socket communication.
+That's why we observe the speedup is quite linear within 10 processes but decreases dramatically after that.
+Also Python version even runs faster than C version with the 1000x1000 matrix test file but suffers from memory passing latency when dealing with large file.

+2. Dispy didn't support large file input. we have tried 5000x5000 matrix but failed.
+The reason is that if client doesn't send that huge chunk of initialized data to workers, workers will throw timeout error.

+3. Dispy's sending provisional result method is terrible.
+There is no blocking-style handler and worker won't know if their request was handled or waits on the queue so if we send result frequently, the client will die.
+That's the reason we give up old version.

+###Pros:
+1. Numpy works well and even beat C version with the 1000x1000 matrix

+2. Python version only need less than half of the code comparing to C version

+3. Program can be distributed to all CPU on network.

 ##Reference
 [1] Dispy: http://dispy.sourceforge.net